Stamford, Lincolnshire: Palaeontology

 In 1968, a specimen of the sauropod dinosaur Cetiosaurus oxoniensis was found in the Williamson Cliffe Quarry, close to Great Casterton in adjacent Rutland.
 Some 15 m long, it is about 170 million years old, from the Aalenian or Bajocian era of the Jurassic period.
 It is one of the most complete dinosaur skeletons found in the UK and was installed in 1975 in the Leicester Museum & Art Gallery.

 Economy

 Tourism is important to Stamford's economy, as are professional law and accountancy firms.
-Health, education and other public-service employers also feature, notably a hospital (Stamford and Rutland Hospital), a large medical general practice, schools (some independent) and a further education college.
+Health, education and other public-service employers also feature, notably a hospital (Stamford and Rutland Hospital), a medical general practice, schools (some independent) and a further education college.
 Hospitality is provided by several hotels, licensed premises, restaurants, tea rooms and cafés.

 The licensed premises reflect the history of the town.
 The George Hotel, Lord Burghley, William Cecil, Danish Invader and Jolly Brewer are among nearly 30 premises serving real ale.
 Surrounding villages and Rutland Water provide other venues and employment opportunities, as do several annual events at Burghley House.